 Portfolio manager’s Letter June 2010

 All that was left to be done was to wait for the boom.
-Yet the stock market was totally blind to the coming disaster.
-CDO’s like those that Merrill Lynch had just purchased for $30 billion were carried on books all over Wall Street for one hundred cents on the dollar.
+Yet the stock market was totally blind to the coming disaster and remained long term greedy.
+CDO’s like those that Merrill Lynch had just purchased for $30 billion was carried on books all over Wall Street for one hundred cents on the dollar.